Program at a glance

 Courses in the minor are drawn from a wide range of departments including anthropology; history; gender, race and identity; and journalism, among others.

-The Religious Studies minor is offered by the Department of Anthropology in the College of Liberal Arts.
+The minor is offered by the Department of Gender, Race and Identity in the College of Liberal Arts.
 The department offers degree programs that explore inequality and social justice to prepare graduates for careers in public advocacy, politics, education and more.

-Professors in the Department of Anthropology represent a variety of academic disciplines and bring and interdisciplinary approach to teaching and research that focuses on better understanding the diverse range of human experiences.
+Professors in the Department of Gender, Race and Identity represent a variety of academic disciplines and bring an interdisciplinary approach to teaching and research that focuses on better understanding the diverse range of human experiences.

 76% of students receive financial aid